 The effectiveness of embryo glue and its contribution in IVF success hasn’t been conclusively proven in large, randomized medical trials.

 It is advisable to spend money on the doctor and IVF clinic that feels right, instead of buying some random medical solution that has no convincing evidence of efficacy.

 STEP 10 – Waiting for the results

-Let me warn you–this seems the easiest but when you get there, it will probably be the hardest part of your entire IVF cycle.
+Let me warn you, this might seem like the easiest but when you get there, it will probably be the hardest part of your entire IVF journey.

-The anxiety, the uncertainty, and the charged emotions make it harder, but you must learn to relax as much as you can and not think too much about what will happen.
+The anxiety, the uncertainty, and the charged emotions make the IVF process hard and waiting for results is even harder, but you must learn to relax as much as you can and not think too much about what will happen.
 Do NOT take premature pregnancy tests (before day 12 of implantation).
 Try to read, watch light television, or do something that you enjoy without stressing too much.